lingeringwillx/Sims-2-Clean-Up-Script/readme.md

 This is an experimental script that reduces the size of the game by removing redundant/unused entries from the files of the Sims 2 Ultimate Collection.

-It eliminates approximately 2.4 GB from the game.
+It eliminates approximately 2.75 GB worth of data from the game, about 23% of the game's size.

 It uses my [sims2lib](https://github.com/lingeringwillx/sims2lib) and [structio](https://github.com/lingeringwillx/StructIO) libraries.